What is a Data Platform? Understanding Components, Tools, and Evolution

 However, traditional data platforms had limitations.
 They struggled with large volumes of data (what we now call “big data”), they weren’t built to handle real-time data processing, and they didn’t support unstructured data well, which makes up a large portion of modern data (e.g., text, images, videos).

-Modern data platforms have evolved to overcome these limitations and support the diverse needs of today’s data-rich environments.
+Modern data platforms have evolved to overcome the limitations of traditional data platforms and support the diverse needs of today’s data-rich environments.
 They have the ability to handle enormous volumes of data, process data in real-time, and manage both structured and unstructured data.
 Furthermore, they often leverage cloud technologies for scalability, flexibility, and cost-effectiveness.

 • Big data technologies